ubccr/ccrdocs/pages/portals/ood.md

 #### Jupyter App for Containers

 The "Jupyter Lab/Notebook - Containers" interactive app allows users to utilize [container workflows](../howto/containerization.md#example-gpu-container-workflow) with Jupyter.
 Users must specify the full path and name of an Apptainer container which has Jupyter installed within it.
 Many official NVIDIA containers, particularly those in the [NVIDIA NGC catalog](https://catalog.ngc.nvidia.com/containers) for deep learning and data science (i.e. PyTorch and TensorFlow), include Jupyter or JupyterLab.
 These containers are preconfigured to provide an accelerated, GPU-ready environment for developing and running Jupyter notebooks.
 When using a virtual environment with a container, be sure to install `ipykernel` and [create a kernel](../howto/python.md#jupyter-kernels) to access the virtual environment within Jupyter.

+**None of the OnDemand applications work with the `arm64` partition.
+Users must use [interactive or batch jobs](../hpc/jobs.md#running-jobs) for these nodes.**

 #### Matlab App